 First-timers get £50 off a residential course at Woodbrooke.

-Never done a course at Woodbrooke before?
-Anyone can get a £50 reduction on their first course.
+Never done a course at our Woodbrooke Centre in Birmingham before?
+Anyone can get a £50 reduction on their first residential course.
 We hope this makes it easier for those who are tempted to take the plunge.
 This offer is for courses at Woodbrooke only and terms and conditions apply*.
-To claim this discount you must submit a booking form by email or post, which can be downloaded here.
-Please do not book using our online booking facility.
+To claim this discount enter the code INTRO50 at the checkout stage when booking online or tick the box on a paper form.

 - Friends and meetings from Europe (excluding Britain Yearly Meeting) can apply for support from the Corder and Gwen Catchpool Fund.
 For more information click here.